Communication in the workplace.

 There’s lots of things you can do to address this such as making eye contact, being relaxed in your posture and not crossing your arms and looking defensive etc…However if you genuinely offer your full attention and really listen to the conversation at hand, the body language tends to take care of itself.

-Problem identified, here’s the solution.
+Problem identified, here’s a solution

 There could of course be a whole myriad of reasons why your staff aren’t communicating as effectively as they could be.
 We’ve just narrowed it down to 3 core basics that we use in our communication exercises, those exercises being hosted murder mysteries.

-The very nature of the game gets people interacting across all levels of your business, breaking down barriers and, dare I say, enjoying themselves.
+The very nature of the game gets people interacting across all levels of your business, breaking down barriers and, dare we say, enjoying themselves.
 Plus it’s also loads of fun.
 To find the murderer your staff must draw upon their existing skill sets to solve a crime.
 The skills needed to effectively play this game are:

 - Paying attention